reflectoring/reflectoring.github.io/_posts/2021-07-04-java-feature-flag-tools.md

 ## Togglz

-Togglz is a Java library that we can include into our application.
+Togglz is a Java library that we can include as a dependency into our application.
 The concepts of the library rotate around the `FeatureManager` class:

 ![Togglz concepts](/assets/img/posts/feature-flag-tools/togglz.png)